6 Essential Bodyweight Exercises For Runners

 bodyweight exercises for runners planks

-The plank is a miserable time for most people but a brilliant, non-impactful core exercise.
+The plank is a miserable time for most, but a simple, brilliant, no-impact core exercise.

 How to perform the plank:

-• Pick a flat spot on the ground that you can lie comfortably on, face down.
+1. Pick a flat spot on the ground that you can lie comfortably on, face down for your starting position.

-• When ready push yourself up onto either your hands with straight arms or your elbows forearms.
+2. When ready, push yourself up onto either your hands with straight arms or your elbows and forearms.
 Your only other point of contact with the ground is your toes.

 bodyweight exercises for runners pull-ups